Computer and Electrical Pre-Engineering, Associate in Science Transfer

 - meet Social Science, Humanities, Written Communication, and Quantitative Reasoning distribution area outcomes

 Lake Washington Institute of Technology does not offer every course each quarter.
-It is the student’s responsibility to consult the Class Schedule and work out an individual schedule with an adviser or counselor.
+It is the student’s responsibility to consult the Class Schedule and work out an individual schedule with an advisor.
 Any developmental coursework a student may be required to complete may increase the program length.